Reviewing Boston Beer (SAM) and Heineken (HEINY)

 |2.00

-Boston Beer currently has a consensus target price of $261.17, indicating a potential downside of 2.62%.
-Given Boston Beer’s higher probable upside, analysts clearly believe Boston Beer is more favorable than Heineken.
+Boston Beer presently has a consensus price target of $261.17, indicating a potential upside of 5.74%.
+Given Boston Beer’s higher probable upside, equities research analysts plainly believe Boston Beer is more favorable than Heineken.

 Summary